WITCHERY is the trading name of Witchery Fashions Pty Ltd ACN 006 897 230, which is a member of the Country Road Group.

 1. PRIVACY COMMITMENT

-Country Road Group Pty Ltd ACN 006 759 182 and its Associated Entities as defined in the Corporations Act (Cth) 2001 (“we”, “our” or “us”) recognise the trust you are placing in us through your dealings with us.
+Country Road Group Pty Ltd ACN 006 759 182 and its Related Bodies Corporate (as defined in the Corporations Act 2001 (Cth)) (“we”, “our” or “us”) recognise the trust you are placing in us through your dealings with us.
 We do everything we can to maintain that trust.
 Our staff are employed on the basis that they will protect information about you.
-This is our corporate standard.
-Under law, your rights to privacy are also protected.
-Privacy laws place strict requirements on us to treat certain information collected as confidential, to store your information securely and to allow you easy access to check and correct your information.
+Your rights to privacy are also protected by the Australian Privacy Principles in force under the Privacy Act 1988 (Cth).
+These privacy laws place strict requirements on us to treat certain information collected as confidential, to store your information securely and to allow you easy access to check and correct your information.

-At times, we are required to collect personal information in the normal course of providing services for our customers.
+At times, we collect personal information in the normal course of providing services for our customers.